mhutch/mhutch.github.io/_posts/2008-04-10-shiny-feature-of-the-day.md

 <img src="/files/images/MonoScreenshots/SemiTransparentCompletionWindow.png" alt="Screenshot of a semi-transparent code completion window." style="max-width:98%" />

 This feature's in MonoDevelop trunk, and can be tried out right away.
 You'll need GTK+ 2.12 or above (GTK# only needs to be 2.8 or above) and Compiz or any other compositing window manager.
-It's also available in my <a href="/journal/2007/11/07/monodevelop_trunk_builds">MonoDevelop trunk builds</a> on the openSUSE build service.
+It's also available in my [MonoDevelop trunk builds](/journal/2007/11/07/monodevelop_trunk_builds) on the openSUSE build service.

-This behaviour is encapsulated in <a href="http://anonsvn.mono-project.com/viewcvs/trunk/monodevelop/main/src/core/MonoDevelop.Projects.Gui/MonoDevelop.Projects.Gui.Completion/WindowTransparencyDecorator.cs?view=markup">a class</a> that can be attached to any Gtk.Window, and handles a couple of nasty hacks and workarounds.
+This behaviour is encapsulated in [a class](http://anonsvn.mono-project.com/viewcvs/trunk/monodevelop/main/src/core/MonoDevelop.Projects.Gui/MonoDevelop.Projects.Gui.Completion/WindowTransparencyDecorator.cs?view=markup) that can be attached to any Gtk.Window, and handles a couple of nasty hacks and workarounds.